Forethought-Technologies/AutoChain/docs/tool.md

 Function calling feature of OpenAI supports adding description for each argument.
 User could pass a dictionary of arg name and description using `arg_description` parameter.
 They will be formatted into the prompt when using `OpenAIFunctionsAgent`.

+## Tools included
+### GoogleSearchTool
+Migrated from LangChain, which is also an example for user to easily migrate any tool from LangChain if needed.
+User would need to provide `google_api_key` and `google_cse_id` to search google through API.
+This allows the agent to have access to search engine and other non-parametric information.

+### PineconeTool
+Internal search tool that can be used for long term memory of the agent or looking up relevant information that does not exists from the Internet.
+Currently, AutoChain supports `Pinecone` as long term memory for the agent

+### ChromaDBTool
+Internal search tool that can be used for long term memory of the agent or looking up relevant information that does not exists from the Internet.
+Currently, AutoChain supports `ChromaDB` as long term memory for the agent